awsdocs/amazon-s3-userguide/doc_source/using-select.md

 ## Using the REST API<a name="SelectObjectContentUsingRestApi"></a>

-You can use the AWS SDK to select content from objects\.
+You can use the AWS SDKs to select content from objects\.
 However, if your application requires it, you can send REST requests directly\.
-For more information about the request and response format, see [SELECT Object Content](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectSELECTContent.html)\.
+For more information about the request and response format, see [https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectSELECTContent.html](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectSELECTContent.html)\.

 ## Using the AWS SDKs<a name="SelectObjectContentUsingSDK"></a>

-You can use Amazon S3 Select to select contents of an object using the `selectObjectContent` method, which on success returns the results of the SQL expression\.
+You can use Amazon S3 Select to select the contents of an object by using the `selectObjectContent` method\.
+If this method is successful, it returns the results of the SQL expression\.

 ------
 #### [ Java ]